armory/documentation/docs/2. user guide/deploying.md

 ### Investigating red instances

-When you are trying to figure out why your instance is not comming up correctly, you can hover your cursor over the red triangle next to the load balancer under the 'Status' section after selecting your red instance.
-Usually some very helpful information will be displayed.
+Select your red instance and hover your cursor over the red triangle next to the load balancer under the 'Status' section.
+This should display some helpful information for understanding why your instance is not deploying correctly.

 https://cl.ly/3z2P3i0v3B3b

 ### Incorrect Healthcheck

 You have the option when deploying a new server group to use either EC2 or ELB healthchecking.
-When instances aren't passing this healthcheck, they will be terminated and replaced.
+When instances aren't passing this healthcheck they will be terminated and replaced.
 If you are experiencing strange behavior, double check that the correct healthcheck is selected.

 ### Deploy AZs vs ELB AZs